MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/dimensions-and-measures-available-in-call-quality-dashboard.md

 #### Blank values

-The table below lists possible reasons why a dimension may be blank.
+The table below describes why a dimension may be blank.
 Many dimensions and measurements will be blank if the QoE Record Available dimension is false.
 This typically occurs when the call wasn't successfully established, or when the client failed to send its telemetry to the service.

 ### Available dimensions